 Anti Aging

-In recent years it’s been determined that aging isn’t merely a process in which the body wears out, but is an active process.
-In other words, we designed to age.
+In recent years it’s been determined that aging isn’t merely a process in which the body wears out but is an active process.
+In other words, we are designed to age.
 The involution of the thymus gland may be a form of programmed aging, with the complexity (beginning around age 60) being the trigger for the deterioration of the immune system with age.

 Diseases and Disorders